 Why Tokyo Rocks for Solo Travel

-My favorite quote about Tokyo is from Matthew Amster-Burton in his book Pretty Good Number One (a must read for anyone about to travel to Tokyo):
+My favorite quote about Tokyo is from Matthew Amster-Burton in his food-centric, Toyko travelogue Pretty Good Number One (a must read for anyone about to travel to Tokyo):

 Tokyo is the opposite of the DMV.
 It is the least annoying place I have ever been.